 So long as any of the Bonds and any Additional Bonds remain Outstanding, the District will not issue any obligations payable from Net Special Tax Revenues senior to the Bonds.
-The District may issue Additional Bonds or obligations payable on a parity with the Bonds and any Additional Bonds, if, among other things: (i) upon the issuance of such Additional Bonds, no Event of Default will occur or be continuing under the Indenture; (ii) the proceeds of the Additional Bonds will be applied to refund the Bonds or any Additional Bonds previously issued under the Indenture, pay Costs of Issuance incurred in connection with the issuance of such Additional Bonds, and/or make any requisite deposit to the Reserve Fund; and (iii) the Annual Debt Service in each Bond Year, calculated for all Bonds and any Additional Bonds that will be Outstanding after the issuance of such Additional Bonds, will be less than or equal to Annual Debt Service in such Bond Year, calculated for all Bonds and any Additional Bonds that are Outstanding immediately prior to the issuance of such Additional Bonds.
+The District may issue Additional Bonds or obligations payable on a parity with the Bonds and any Additional Bonds, if, among other things: (i) upon the issuance of such Additional Bonds, no Event of Default will occur or be continuing under the Indenture; (ii) the proceeds of the Additional Bonds will be applied to refund the Bonds or any Additional Bonds previously issued under the Indenture, pay Costs of Issuance incurred in connection with the issuance of such Additional Bonds, and/or make any requisite deposit to the Reserve Fund; and (iii) the District shall have received a certificate from an Independent Consultant certifying that the Annual Debt Service in each Bond Year, calculated for all Bonds and any Additional Bonds that will be Outstanding after the issuance of such Additional Bonds, will be less than or equal to Annual Debt Service in such Bond Year, calculated for all Bonds and any Additional Bonds that are Outstanding immediately prior to the issuance of such Additional Bonds.